TeaSitta/AI-Horde-Worker/README.md

 # Running

 ## Linux
-From the AI-Horde-Worker directory, run either `horde-scribe-bridge.sh` or `python horde-scribe-bridge.py`
+From the AI-Horde-Worker directory, run `python horde_scribe_bridge.py`

 After starting the bridge your worker should be in maintenance mode.